Nagai, nagai, Ryogoku-bashi nagai!

 “Ryogoku-bashi is a sort of miniature Brooklyn Bridge where pyrotechnic displays are to be seen on summer nights, and from which sad souls with suicidal thoughts leap off sometimes, to smother their dark sorrow in the sooty funnel of a passing steamship!”

 – Terry’s Japanese Empire, by T. Phillip Terry, 1919

 The rather unusual name, Ryogoku-bashi [two countries bridge], came about because, in the early Edo era, the west bank of the Sumida was located in Musashi province; the east bank was located in less-developed Shimosa province.

 The Ryogoku bridge was the first of three Edo-era to span the Sumida River, first erected in 1659 of wood across the river near its confluence with the Kanda River two years after the devastating Meireki [Long sleeves] Fire.
-This effectively annexed the east side of the river, considered to be a less incendiary district, into Edo for the development and expansion of Shitamachi [the Low City] with the construction of docks and storage yards.
+This effectively annexed the east side of the river, considered to be a less incendiary district (at that time), into Edo for the development and expansion of Shitamachi [the Low City] with the construction of docks and storage yards.